nixonbali/whid/README.md

 ## Philosophy
 I want to know what I've been doing.
 A habit tracker of sorts, that does not get in the way or obligate me to add an extra inconvenience to the set up / tear down involved in my activities.
 Ease of access, with all the details necessary, and none unnecessary.

+### Single User Philosophy
+I know we live in the age of sharing, transparency, and lack of privacy.
+However, I want to incentive against habits, goals, ambitions, as status.

 ### Basics
 -  **Things** that you are doing
 - **Noting** if and when things are done